foobara/foobara/README.md

 ## Monorepo Structure

-Foobara is split up into many projects
+Foobara is split up into many, many projects

 Many are in separate repositories which you can see at: https://github.com/orgs/foobara/repositories